The Employee Merit Cycle (EMC) Workbook for FY27 will open in February

 - Merit increases are effective July 1st of each year.

-- Staff promotions proposed for July 1, 2025, require that a position profile be submitted to compensation@rice.edu for review to HR no later than April 25, 2025.
+- Staff promotions proposed for July 1, 2026, require that a position profile be submitted to compensation@rice.edu for review to HR no later than April 10, 2026.

-- Annual salary adjustments should be based on performance and not made across the board increases
+- Annual salary adjustments should be based on performance and not made across-the-board increases

-- Staff fully supported by research grants, gift funds or other sources should follow these guidelines as well.
+- Staff fully supported by research grants, gift funds, or other sources should follow these guidelines as well.

 - IMPORTANT: For new staff, the first six (6) months of employment at Rice University are the probationary period.
 Current staff who apply for and are promoted, demoted, or transferred to a different position also must complete a six (6) month probationary period.
 Probationary Period Policy